Holiday rentals in Corfe Castle

 The village itself is almost completely constructed from grey Purbeck limestone.
 In the town square, you’ll find traditional pubs serving Sunday roasts, a bakery offering delicate pastries, and pretty tearooms where you can tuck into scones with lashings of jam.
 Several walks lead you around the village and through the countryside, home to fragrant wild chamomile and the electric-blue southern damselfly.
 The Corfe Common history walk is a moderate route past several sites of archaeological significance and offers memorable views of the castle.

-Top things to do in Corfe Castle
+What are the top things to do in Corfe Castle?

 Corfe Castle